 We also love how versatile this look is; you can make it work for anything from a rustic fall backyard wedding to a breezy oceanfront reception or modern industrial-chic venue.
 The trick lies in what else you adorn the cake with—and we promise you, other accents don't distract from the drips; in fact, that's when the drip cake looks its best.
-Hearty fruits, including figs and berries, are a popular choice for an earthy vibe, but you can always trade them in for oranges and grapes for a more carefree feel.
+Hearty fruits and including figs and berries are popular choices for an earthy vibe, but you can always trade them in for oranges and grapes for a more carefree feel.
 Adornments of flora and fauna have always elevated a cake to the next level, and the drip cake is no different.
 And hand-painted motifs and watercolor brushstrokes breathe an air of whimsy underneath the waterfall of frosting.

 If you're not salivating yet, you will be soon.
 Get your napkins ready for these mouthwatering creations.

 A three-tiered masterpiece in dripping caramel, adorned with organics of wild greenery, strewn fruit, and a standout rose-toned bloom, has garden fever.

 This nearly-naked single-tier is topped with dark chocolate ganache, a showering of berries, and ruby-red flora is dramatic in decadence.

 Slick gray icing thickly crowns a cotton-candy-pink tier, while echoing the slate hues of the bottom layer for a contemporary feel.